 I tried to keep this review as brief as possible and focus on the important bits.
 I am aware I have left out some finer game mechanics and elements (such as the trader or the development flip-charts), but the point wasn’t to recite the rules, but to give you my opinion on how the game feels.
 Hopefully, I succeeded.

-If you have any comments or question, please leave them below.
+If you have any comments or questions, please leave them below.